Fellowships, Assistantships, Traineeships, Stipends, and Grants

 Graduate Teaching and/or Research Assistantships

 Graduate Teaching and/or Research assistantships are awarded through many of the departments and programs offering graduate work.
-For AY 2016-2017, 9-month appointments have minimum stipends of $16,000 for master's and $18,750 for doctoral students; 12-month appointments have minimum stipends of $21,333 for master's and $25,000 for doctoral students.
+For AY 2017-18, 9-month appointments have minimum stipends of $16,050 for master's and $19,875 for doctoral students; 12-month appointments have minimum stipends of $21,400 for master's and $26,500 for doctoral students.
+Some programs have stipends higher than the minimum.

 Graduate Teaching, Research or Research/Teaching assistants must maintain full time enrollment of a minimum of nine credits (or GRAD 903) per semester.
 In addition to the stipend, the assistantship award includes a tuition scholarship for up nine credits per semester (and up to 5 credits in summer if on a 12-month assistantship) during the period of the assistantship.